EXTRACTS FROM THE HISTORY OF SOWOOD FARM

 1277 Wakefield Court Roll [WCR] reference to Soutwode

-1302 Sowood probably purchased by Earl de Warenne from Sir John de Horbury & leased back to Sir John for his life
+1302 Sowood probably purchased by Earl de Warenne from Sir John de Horbury and leased back to Sir John for his life

 1304 Sir John de Horbury dies and Manor reverts back to Earl de Warenne